Yuvraj-777/FreeVerse-Privacy-Policy/README.md

 What data is stored?
-To facilitate use on Discord through caches server-side information and information from users are stored.
+To facilitate use on Discord through caches ,server-side information and information from users are stored.
 These are used to ensure functions and any authorizations.

 How long is the data stored?